komparo/rosetta-pipeline/README.md

     the similarities and differences lie.
 This is inspired by [Rosetta code](http://www.rosettacode.org/wiki/Rosetta_Code).
-  - **[A working document on the similarities and differences between pipeline frameworks](characterisation/overview.md)**.
+  - **[A working document on the similarities and differences between pipeline frameworks](characterisation)**.
 This document introduces a consistent terminology of features that a pipeline framework can have, while listing alternative terms along the way.
 The discussion is meant to be neutral and objective, in the sense that it simply lists possible features of pipeline frameworks, along with some advantages and disadvantages of having that particular feature.
   - **[A characterisation of the features of each framework](characterisation)**, structured in the same way as the working document.
 It discusses how each